 CABG is usually performed with the heart stopped, using cardiopulmonary circuit / machine to maintain blood circulation in the rest of the patient's body.

-A normal coronary artery transports blood to the heart muscle itself, not through the main circulatory system.
+Normal coronary artery enables blood to reach the heart muscle itself.
 If blocked or significantly narrow, this condition may cause chest pain - angina, which would be the leading symptom.
 Partially limited blood flow through one or more coronary arteries or complete occlusion may damage the muscle of the heart.
-To prevent these changes to happen, bypass enables the blood to reach beyond the obstacle in flow.
-The procedure typically takes 3 to 4 hours under general anesthesia and approx one week of in-hospital recovery.